nicode-io/The_Starting_Point/README.md

   Add pagination to shop products page and index page
 - feature/17-Payments :
   Add complete checkout process and payment with the help of Stripe (need webhook for prod/scale)
+- feature/1.0-REST_API :
+  New project, simple posts feed but build with a REST Api and so a totally splitted backend/frontend

 ---